The Ground State Energy and Concentration of Complexity in Spherical Bipartite Models: Introduction

 \end{theorem}

-Similar results have been obtained for the unipartite spherical pure $p$-spin model in \cite{pspin-second}, and for certain mixed spherical models in \cite{subag-1RSB}.
+Similar results have been obtained for the unipartite spherical pure $p$-spin glass model in \cite{pspin-second} and for certain mixed spherical models in \cite{subag-1RSB}.
 We also mention the works \cite{nic1,nic2,second1,second2}, in which the concentration of complexity is understood for a variety of Gaussian fields through similar methods.

-Now, using Theorem \ref{Main-Theorem}, an application of the Paley-Zigmund inequality, in conjunction with the Borell-TIS inequality, similar to that of Appendix IV of \cite{pspin-second}, allows us to conclude the following result. \begin{corr} For $p,q\ge 96$ and $0<\gamma<1$, we a.s. have that
+Now, using Theorem \ref{Main-Theorem}, and an application of the Paley-Zigmund inequality similarly to that of Appendix IV of \cite{pspin-second}, we may conclude the following result. \begin{corollary} For $p,q\ge 97$ and $0<\gamma<1$, we a.s. have that